 There is no reason to believe that there could be an interaction between the Covid vaccine and other vaccines.
 Vaccinations protect you from infections that can also endanger or harm you during the pandemic.
 However, there should be a minimum of 14 days between vaccinations.
 This does not apply to emergency vaccinations.

-So far, the federal government has signed contracts with the vaccine manufacturers Pfizer / BioNTech, Moderna and AstraZeneca.
-The Comirnaty® vaccine from Pfizer / BioNTech received approval from Swissmedic on 19 December 2020.
+So far, the federal government has signed contracts with the vaccine manufacturers Pfizer/BioNTech, Moderna, AstraZeneca, Novavax and Curevac.
+The Comirnaty® vaccine from Pfizer/BioNTech received approval from Swissmedic on 19 December 2020.
 Moderna's vaccine (COVID-19 mRNA Vaccine Moderna) was approved by Swissmedic on 12 January 2021.
+The Covid-19 vaccine “COVID-19 Vaccine Janssen” from Johnson & Johnson was approved on 22 March 2021.
 The AstraZeneca vaccine is in the approval process at Swissmedic.

 Pfizer / BioNTech and Moderna's mRNA vaccine contains genetic information of the novel coronavirus.
 From this tiny piece of blueprint, the body creates a small part of the virus - the so-called spike protein.
 The immune system recognises this as foreign and forms antibodies against it.
 The immune response has started.
 Both the mRNA blueprint and the spikes are broken down within days.
 This active immunisation prevents the SARS-CoV-2 viruses from penetrating human cells and multiplying.